Stock and ETF trading conditions

 The Spanish Financial Transaction Tax (FTT) of 0.20% is applied to all purchases of Spanish shares and equity-linked securities (i.e. depositary receipts) in listed companies with a capitalisation above EUR 1bn.
 The full list of stocks can be found on the website of the Spanish Tax Authority (in Spanish).

 For UK stocks a Panel for Takeovers and Mergers (PTM) Levy and Stamp Duty may be applicable.
 Stamp Duty is applied on all buy transactions at a rate of 0.5% of the transaction value.
 A PTM Levy of GBP 1 is applied to buy and sell transactions where the Gross Value of the trade exceeds GBP 10,000.
 Please note that for Irish registered stocks, Stamp Duty is 1% of the transaction value.

-Saxo passes on to clients the SEC Section 31 fee on US exchange CFD DMA and stock SELL transactions – where client orders are entered directly into the underlying market.
+Saxo Markets passes on to clients the SEC Section 31 fee of USD 8 per million effective 23 February 2023 on US exchange CFD DMA and stock SELL transactions where client orders are entered directly into the underlying market.
 This fee only applies to US exchanges.
-Effective 25 February 2021 the fee will be USD 5.10 per million.

 For more information please read press release published by the US Securities and Exchange Commission.